-The presentation sequence of SOA, image type (i.e., "sprint", "sprint-scrambled", "step", "step-scrambled") and presentation location of the first image (i.e., below or above the fixation cross) was randomised for each participant.
-Seven SOAs were employed in this experiment: -100 ms, -50 ms, -30 ms, 0 ms, +30 ms, +50 ms, and +100 ms. Positive SOAs indicate that the images were presented in their natural movement order (i.e., the image depicting movement phase 1 was followed by the presentation of the image depicting movement phase 2), whereas negative SOAs indicate that the images were presented in reversed movement order (i.e., the image depicting movement order (i.e., the image depicting movement phase 2 was presented first appeared equally often in the top half of the screen and the bottom half of the screen.
-All of these manipulations generated a total of 56 different combinations: 7 SOAs $\times$ 2 locations (top or bottom) $\times$ 4 image types.
-Each of these
+The presentation sequence of SOA, image type (i.e., "sprint," "sprint-scrambled," "step," "step-scrambled"), and presentation location of the first image (i.e., below or above the fixation cross) was randomised for each participant.
+Seven SOAs were employed in this experiment: -100, -50,

+-30, 0, +30, +50, and +100 ms. Positive SOAs indicate that the images were presented in their natural movement order (i.e., the image depicting Movement Phase 1 was followed by the presentation of the image depicting Movement Phase 2), whereas negative SOAs indicate that the images were presented in reversed movement order (i.e., the image depicting Movement Phase 2 was presented first).
+The image that was presented first appeared equally often in the top half of the screen and the bottom half of the screen.
+All of these manipulations generated a total of 56 different combinations: 7 SOAs $\times 2$ locations (top or bottom) $\times 4$ image types.
+Each of these combinations was presented 20 times resulting in 1,120 experimental trials in total.
+After every 50 trials, a screen would appear to encourage participants to take a short break.

 Prior to the start of the main experiment, participants completed a short practice session to become accustomed to the task.
 The practice trials followed the same procedure as the experimental trials but used different stimuli (images of mugs), and a constant SOA of 100 ms between the appearance of the first and second image.
-In addition, participants received auditory feedback about their performance during practice (beeps with a duration of 250 ms; high-pitched for correct responses (1000 Hz) and low pitched (500 Hz) for incorrect responses).
+In addition, participants received auditory feedback about their performance during practice (beeps with a duration of 250 ms; high-pitched for correct responses [1,000 Hz] and low pitched [500 Hz] for incorrect responses).
 Participants indicated verbally to the experimenter when they felt familiar with the task and wished to begin the experimental session during which no performance feedback was given.